firefox-devtools/profiler/docs-user/guide-filtering-call-trees.md

 ![A screenshot of the "Invert call stacks" checkbox.](./images/invert-2018-05.jpg)

 Inverting the call stacks of samples will produce an entirely new call tree.
-All of the self time will be at the roots of the call tree.
+All of the self count will be at the roots of the call tree.
 The implications to the shape of the call tree may be surprising, but consider the following graphics.

 ![An image showing samples on the left and the call tree on the right.
 This is before the invert operation.](./images/invert-before.svg)